mashanz/payment_midtrans/README.md

-# Odoo Payment Acquirer with Midtrans
+# Odoo 15 Payment Acquirer with Midtrans

+This Unofficials Odoo module for payment acquirer with midtrans.

+Made it public for people to focus on business rather then wasting time on technical development.

 ### Midtrans Official Site and Repo
 ```